The project pipeline

 You can re-run these tests by clicking the

 Running your code on the server🔗

-To run code for real in the production environment, use the job server website.
+To run code for real in the production environment, use the jobs site.

-After your project has been executed via the job server, its outputs will be stored on a secure server.
+After your project has been executed via the jobs site, its outputs will be stored on a secure server.

 Users with permission to access Level 4 can view output files that are labelled as moderately sensitive; they can also view automatically created log files of the run for debugging purposes.